 As of this week with the healing session that I experienced, I finally understand the source of this strong aversion to Kali.
 There has been a Kali with me all of my life and she was too frightening for me to face.
 She is the rage within me that I could not touch.
 I feared that if I got too close to touching her that she would suck me into a mad destructive maelstrom that I’d never be released from.
 This maelstrom would take over me and anyone around me.
 I danced around her and this has not served me, my friendships, and my professional work.

-Within this healing session with Diane Davis, I was guided into a meditative state to be a compassionate observer to my rage.
+Within this healing session, I was guided into a meditative state to be a compassionate observer to my rage.
 She was awesomely horrible, a Godzilla exponential as a lumbering humongous beast tearing down huge buildings with one sweep and tossing cars as if they were mere stones.
 God forbid any human who came within reach.
 They were crunched like tiny bugs.
 Terrifying.
 The wake of mass destruction was a broad swath that got larger and larger similar to some of the recent apocalyptic films that have been released in the past few years.

 I did not want to approach this monster but needed to since she was a part of me.
 Plus it was about time I really faced her.
 She was a big piece of my Dark Feminine – the same darkness that encouraged me to be so critical of others, to be passive-aggressive, make biting comments, or be domineering.
 These are all characteristics of myself that I came to recognize over time and were determined to eradicate.
 Now I understand they were the visible tentacles of this nasty creature of repressed rage buried in my psyche.